 The best steak seasoning always has salt and pepper as the core ingredients.
-I suggest coarse ground pepper (freshly ground) and either kosher salt or Himalayan salt depending on what you have on hand ( see notes below on quantities of each to use ).
+I suggest coarse ground pepper (freshly ground) and either Kosher salt, Himalayan salt, Redmond salt, or table salt, depending on what you have on hand.

 If you like to pan sear your steaks with fresh garlic cloves, you can omit the garlic powder or drastically reduce the quantity.